Momentum-Free/sledgehammer-bot-docs/docs/commands/whitelist.md

     type: Role

-    description: Role to add to the whitelist.
+    description: Role to add to the whitelist

 **Example Usage**